 Registered in July 2011, it exists specifically for public benefit and the promotion and improvement of social scientific research, education and scholarship in the field of radical and critical geography.
 To this end it enables the pursuit and dissemination of valuable new knowledge that advances the field by:

 [i] Producing Antipode: A Radical Journal of Geography, a peer-reviewed academic journal published by Wiley, and its companion website, AntipodeFoundation.org;

-[ii] Making grants to support conferences, workshops and seminar series; enable collaborations between academics and non-academic activists; and allow doctoral students to attend international conferences and cover additional research expenses; and
+[ii] Making grants to: support conferences, workshops and seminar series; and enable collaborations between academics and non-academic activists; and

-[iii] Arranging and funding summer schools for doctoral students, postdoctoral researchers, and recently appointed junior faculty; and public lectures at international geography conferences; and the translation of academic publications.
+[iii] Arranging and funding: summer schools and other meetings for doctoral students, postdoctoral researchers, and recently-appointed faculty; public lectures at international geography conferences; and the translation of academic publications.

 The Foundation currently has eight trustees – Noel Castree (University of Manchester), Paul Chatterton (University of Leeds), Vinay Gidwani (University of Minnesota), Nik Heynen (University of Georgia), Wendy Larner (University of Bristol), Jamie Peck (University of British Columbia), Jane Wills (Queen Mary, University of London) and Melissa W. Wright (Pennsylvania State University) – and is managed by its secretary, Andrew Kent (firstname.lastname@example.org).